How can we help you?

 Get to Know PetersonAnthony

 A lot has changed in the last 100 years, but not us and how we do business.
 Since 1916, PetersonAnthony has been caring for the residents of Southern Minnesota and the five state region with insurance products that protect their homes, their businesses, their farms, and their families.
 We take great pride in providing world-class insurance products at affordable prices, and running our business like John’s grandfather, Alfred Peterson, ran it – with care and compassion.

-ANSWERING YOUR INSURANCE QUESTIONS
+BLOG TO ANSWER YOUR INSURANCE QUESTIONS